sparkfabrik/company-playbook/content/guides/local-development-environment-configuration.md

 User -> System DNS: Access to "website.sparkfabrik.loc"

+note:

+All the domains ending with ".loc" are always taken in charge by dns resolvers

-DNS -> Dnsdock: Dns query
+System DNS -> Dnsdock: Dns query

 Dnsdock -->> System DNS: _Found it: 172.12.4.13_